-Quitting cold turkey didn’t work for you before, and trying it again will simply produce the same result.
+Quitting cold turkey didn’t work for you before; trying it again will produce the same result.
 Instead, replace half the amount of drinks you usually order with water.
 Over time, you may be able to stop drinking altogether by slowly cutting back over several weeks.

-You can also cut down on the number of nights you go out with friends to socialize and drink.
+You can also reduce the number of nights you go out with friends to socialize and drink.
 Stay inside and relax or have a non-alcoholic game night.
-Maybe rediscover a new hobby with your extra time.
+You could rediscover a new hobby with your extra time.

 Talk to a Support Group or Friend